1970 British Annapurna South Face expedition: Start of rock climbing in Himalaya

 After years of stagnation between the wars, British rock climbing underwent a renaissance, particularly with working-class climbing clubs starting up in the north of England and Scotland.
-The Rock and Ice Club in Manchester, the Creagh Dhu Mountaineering Club in Glasgow and several university climbing clubs were amongst those that engendered a highly competitive climbing environment.
-At Clogwyn Du'r Arddu in Wales numerous routes of a very high standard were achieved using strictly free climbing techniques.
-Hamish MacInnes and Dougal Haston, although not members, climbed with Creagh Dhu and MacInnes had mentored Chris Bonington's youthful climbing as early as 1953.
+The Rock and Ice Club in Manchester, the Creagh Dhu Mountaineering Club in Glasgow, and several university climbing clubs were amongst those that engendered a highly competitive climbing environment.
+At Clogwyn Du'r Arddu in Wales, numerous routes of a very high standard were achieved using strictly free climbing techniques.
+Hamish MacInnes and Dougal Haston, although not members, climbed with Creagh Dhu, and MacInnes had mentored Chris Bonington's youthful climbing as early as 1953.

 In 1960, Bonington, as a member of a joint British–Indian–Nepalese army team led by Jimmy Roberts, reached the summit of the 26039 ft Annapurna II, 20 mi east of the range's main summit, Annapurna I. The route did not involve rock climbing.

 Mount Everest was ascended in 1963 by an American team along a deliberately difficult route along its West Ridge.
 Two years later, when planning with the American John Harlin for Harlin's direttissima attempt on the North Face of the Eiger, Harlin introduced Bonington to the American big wall technique of directly ascending a fixed rope using jumars.
 Harlin fell to his death and Haston's success on the route were reported on by Bonington and Mick Burke who were on the North Face as climbing journalist and cameraman.
 The publicity led to the televising of a climb of the Old Man of Hoy in Scotland, this time featuring Bonington and Haston.
 From this start, commercial sponsorship became a possibility for rock climbing and more elaborate and ambitious expeditions could be planned.
 With all fourteen 8000-metre peaks climbed by 1964, Himalayan expeditions using rock climbing routes became an opportunity Bonington wanted to seize.

-Encouraged by Roberts, Bonington conceived of the idea of climbing Annapurna by its South Face which he realised was going to require not just rock climbing but also siege climbing tactics because the ascent would take many weeks.
+Encouraged by Roberts, Bonington conceived of the idea of climbing Annapurna by its South Face, which he realised was going to require not just rock climbing, but also siege climbing tactics, given that the ascent would take many weeks.
 No one had tried rock climbing at high altitude before.
-The face itself was almost twice as high as the 6000 ft Eigerwand and even above the rock band there was another 3000 ft to the summit.
+The face itself was almost twice as high as the 6000 ft Eigerwand and even above the rock band there were another 3000 ft to the summit.
 The topography near the summit could be assessed from photographs Bonington had taken on the Annapurna II expedition of ten years earlier.